snap-automation/tiaportal-mcp/src/TiaMcpServer/README.md

 - MCP layer
   - Maps `NotFound` to `McpException` with `InvalidParams`.
 If `blockPath` is a single name, it suggests likely full paths by scanning blocks.
   - Maps `ExportFailed` to `InternalError` and includes a concise reason from `InnerException.Message`.
+  - Consistency: TIA Portal does not export inconsistent blocks/types.
+Single-item exports return `InvalidParams` advising to compile first.
+Bulk exports skip inconsistent items and include them in an `Inconsistent` list in the response.
   - Keeps user messages concise; structured details live in logs and context.
   - Current standardization is applied to `ExportBlock` and will be rolled out to other methods incrementally.